The Twin Paradox

 \[ \frac{T c {\left(\sqrt{\frac{\alpha^{2} t^{2}}{T^{2}} + 1} - 1\right)}}{\alpha} \]

-With this, we build the part of the path \(\mathscr{L}'\) from the point \(A\) at which the twins separate to the point \(C\) at which the twin that is flying hits the brakes to start the way back; we skip the other three parts of \(\mathscr{L}'\).
+With this, we build the part of the path \(\mathscr{L}'\) from the point \(A\) at which the twins separate to the point \(C\) at which the twin that is flying hits the brakes to slow down; we skip the other three parts of \(\mathscr{L}'\).5 They follow from symmetry.

 Lp = M.curve(